Zerodha: Rainmatter

 In 2014, Rainmatter was founded as an early-stage fund focused on financing start-ups in new technology and new product development.
 Some notable investments by Rainmatter are in startups such as Cred, Finception, Smallcase, and Sensibull.
 The company has also backed GoldenPi and WintWealth, which are bond purchasing platforms.

 True Beacon

 In 2019, Zerodha started True Beacon, an alternative investment fund (AIF) with a defensive investment strategy.

 Zerodha Fund House

-In October 2023, Zerodha launched Zerodha Fund House, an asset management company, in partnership with Smallcase.
+In October 2023, Zerodha launched Zerodha Fund House, an AMC, in partnership with Smallcase.
 It focused on index funds and had only direct plans which paid no commissions to distributors.
 In March 2024, the fund house had an AUM of ₹10 billion.

 FLOSS Fund

 On 15 October 2024, Zerodha announced the launch of FLOSS Fund dedicated to Free/Libre and Open Source projects globally.
 Zerodha committed to giving up to $1 million per year to support developers and communities that create and maintain such projects.